 Polylang – the University's open language programme

 If you're interested in learning a new language or developing one of your current languages, have a look at the University's open language programme, Polylang.
+You can find out more by downloading the Polylang 2017 flyer (PDF).

 What are the benefits of studying a language?